 One More Tear: The aftermath.
 I was so stirred, I tried to reach out into other worlds, I did so and learned many secrets but the pain that drove me to it, that pain may have been too high a price to pay.
 Lacrimae Mondai, the tears of the world.

-One Night: Sweet Louise again(?), how pale, how distant, how long?
+One Night: Ghosts again, how pale, how distant, how long?

 Over The Moon / Sick As A Parrot: Football is not a matter of life and death - it's far more important than that.
 The great Bill Shankly said that.
 It certainly was when I was a youngster, sucking the ball into the net from behind the goal on saturday at the city ground supporting Nottingham Forest, reliving it every wednesday in the school team.
 Ah, those days, those days . . .